EcmaXp/wfapi/README.md

   for i in range(10):
     subnode3.create()

-# also nested transaction are suppported, with thread safe.
+# threadsafe nested transactions is also suppported.
 with wf.transaction():
   with wf.transaction():
     # just delete node